Careers

 AAFP Alternate Delegate

-Karina Atwell, MD, MPH is an assistant professor with the family medicine residency program in the UW Department of Family Medicine and Community Health.
-She is also boarded in Public Health and General Preventative Medicine.
-She is passionate about bridging the gaps between community health, public health and clinical primary care; and fostering the education of “community-aware” clinicians.
-Outside of her professional roles she enjoys the adventures of being a mom, spending as much time as possible outdoors, running and HIIT workouts, and savoring time with family and friends.
+Karina Atwell, MD, MPH, DipABLM is an Associate Professor with the family medicine residency program in the UW Department of Family Medicine and Community Health.
+She is also boarded in Public Health and General Preventative Medicine and Lifestyle Medicine.
+She is passionate about bridging the gaps between community health, public health and primary care; and fostering lifestyle-based approaches to her clinical practice and teaching.
+Outside of her professional roles she enjoys the adventures of being a mom to two lively daughters, running and weight lifting and savoring time with family and friends.

 Eric Stader, MD